SebastianRzk/Looksyk/Readme.md

 state has not paid much attention to security (for example Injection-Attacks or Path-Traversal-Attacks).

-Currently, the backend is very fast, my [Logseq](https://logseq.com/) graph (~900 pages and 900kb text) is scanned and indexed in under a second (~200ms).
+Currently, the backend is very fast, my [Logseq](https://logseq.com/) graph (~900 pages and 900kb text) is scanned and indexed in under a second (~80ms on a 3 year old Laptop).
 That's why Looksyk doesn't have a database, reading new data into RAM is fast enough.

 The frontend still has some challenges.
 Performance and design can be improved and sometimes scrolling on the journal page has issues.